eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Remote Networking

-Online only meetings present not only a personal networking challenge but a computer networking challenge as well.
-The NOC came to the rescue with remote networking options to join the IETF network while attending the meeting remotely.
+Online only meetings present both a personal networking challenge and a computer networking challenge.
+The NOC came to the rescue for the latter with remote networking options to join the IETF network while attending the meeting remotely.
 With a Raspberry Pi 2B, 3B, or 4B, the NOC has a recipe that allow teams to be virtually connected to the IETF network with all the previously mentioned options.
-Best of all, this same remote networking capability can be used by remote and in-person participants of Hackathons at in-person meetings.
+This remote networking capability is available for in-person and online only Hackathons.

+Virtual connectively to the IETF network remains generally available between meetings.
+Individuals or project champions can request access through the [IETF Ticketing System](​https://tickets.meeting.ietf.org/newticket).

 ## Webex